 Asian Studies uses multi- and inter-disciplinary approaches to study Asian societies and cultures, past and present.
 UBC’s Department of Asian Studies focuses on approaches to Asia based in the Humanities (language, literature, history, culture, religion, philosophy, gender studies, performance, visual culture) and features strong coverage of East Asia (China, Japan, Korea) and South and West Asia (India, Pakistan, and the Persianate world).
 It is one of the leading programs of its kind in the world.
-The languages taught are Mandarin Chinese, Classical Chinese, Japanese, Classical Japanese, Korean, Punjabi, Hindi-Urdu, Sanskrit and Persian.
-Cantonese will be added from fall 2015 or 2016.
+The languages taught are Mandarin Chinese, Classical Chinese, Japanese, Classical Japanese, Korean, Cantonese, Punjabi, Hindi-Urdu, Sanskrit and Persian.
 Asian Studies majors are strongly urged to broaden and deepen their engagement with Asia by participating in a Go Global-sponsored study abroad experience, taking Asia-related courses in other Faculty of Arts departments, enrolling in the Arts Co-op and Internship Programs, as well as taking advantage of the many alumni, lecture, and other events sponsored by the Department.

 Intercultural competence and literacy, a first-hand appreciation of linguistic and cultural difference, and a critically informed understanding of one or more cultures and civilizations of South or East Asia are essential to responsible global citizenship and are also highly valued by employers across a wide range of professions.
 Specialized, sustained, and mentored exposure to one or more cultures of Asia can be mobilized in support of a diverse range of career paths.
 Graduates from Asian Studies bring these assets and competencies along with strong research, writing, and critical thinking skills to bear in many fields: graduates of the program pursue law and other graduate and professional degrees; work in the Foreign Service, Canada Border Service Agency, and other branches of government; serve in NGOs and not-for-profit organizations; work as translators and interpreters in a variety of contexts; and find employment in diverse educational, cultural, and media institutions.